 Quick answer

-To turn your photo into a GTA 6 character, run a clear selfie through an AI image model with a prompt that names the style — 'Grand Theft Auto VI loading-screen portrait' for the illustrated look, or 'photoreal GTA 6 in-game screenshot, no HUD' for the viral real-to-GTA look.
-This guide shows real before/after results in four styles, with the exact prompts.
+To turn your photo into a GTA 6 character, run a clear selfie through an AI image model with a prompt that names the style — 'Grand Theft Auto VI loading-screen portrait' for the illustrated look, or 'photoreal GTA 6 in-game screenshot' for the viral real-to-GTA look.
+This guide shows real before/after results in nine styles from one single photo — loading-screen portrait, photoreal in-game render, Vice City poster, retro synthwave, gameplay screenshot with the HUD, WANTED mugshot, WASTED death screen, a six-panel photo dump, and a video thumbnail — each with the exact prompt.

 Turn Your Photo Into GTA 6